What is Capital Structure?

 The cost of capital accounts for the weight of each funding source in the company’s total capitalization (and each component’s separate costs).

-The expected future cash flows must be discounted using the proper discount rate – i.e. the cost of capital – for each individual source of capital.
+The expected future cash flows must be discounted using the proper discount rate – i.e. the cost of capital – for each source of capital.

 In effect, the lower the cost of capital (i.e. the “blended” discount rate), the greater the present value (PV) of the firm’s future free cash flows will be.